Sigmadsen/fitapp/README.md

-# descufizator
+# fitapp
-API for descufize
+API for fitapp